iscc/iscc-specs/docs/specification.md

 3. Apply [`minimum_hash`](#minimum_hash) to the resulting list of 32-bit unsigned integers with n=64.
 4. Collect the least significant bits from the 64 MinHash features.
 5. Create a 64-bit digest from the collected bits.
-7. Prepend the 1-byte component header (e.g. 0x20).
+7. Prepend the 1-byte component header (eg. 0x20).
 8. Apply [`encode`](#encode) to the result of step 6 and return the result.

 See also: [Data-ID reference code](https://github.com/iscc/iscc-specs/blob/master/src/iscc/iscc.py#L123)

 ### Instance-ID Component

 The Instance-ID is built from the raw data of the media object to be identified and serves as checksum for the media object.
 The raw data of the media object is split into 64-kB data-chunks.
-Then we build a hash-tree from those chunks and use the truncated tophash (merkle root) as component body of the Instance-ID.
+Then we build a hash-tree from those chunks and use the truncated tophash (Merkle root) as component body of the Instance-ID.

 To guard against length-extension attacks and second preimage attacks we use double sha256 for hashing.
 We also prefix the hash input data with a `0x00`-byte for the leaf nodes hashes and with a `0x01`-byte for the  internal node hashes.
 While the Instance-ID itself is a non-cryptographic checksum, the full tophash may be supplied in the extended metadata of an ISCC secure integrity verification is required.